 The course helped me to discover a new field of research that I hope to continue with in the future.
 I am looking to work for an international charity working with people affected in different ways by globalisation.Harriet MA Culture, Society and Globalisation

 You will learn to investigate social and cultural differences and transformations in the contemporary world and the international world of work, and you will develop an insight into the effect of social media on societies.

-You'll be based in a department with a reputation for cutting-edge research, with access to two innovative research centres, CURB (Centre for Urban Research) and ECCE (European Centre for Cultural Exploration), both of which provide opportunities to connect with researchers and students in other parts of the world to share experiences and explore findings.
+You'll be based in a department with a reputation for cutting-edge research with access to opportunities to connect with researchers and students in other parts of the world to share experiences and explore findings.